GoogleCloudPlatform/community/tutorials/delivering-cloud-monitoring-notifications-to-third-party-services/index.md

 ### Directly connect Cloud Build to your GitHub repository

-To sync source changes in the GitHub repository to deployed Cloud Build instances, follow [these instructions](https://cloud.google.com/solutions/managing-infrastructure-as-code#directly_connecting_cloud_build_to_your_github_repository) to connect
+To synchronize source changes in the GitHub repository to deployed Cloud Build instances, follow [these instructions](https://cloud.google.com/solutions/managing-infrastructure-as-code#directly_connecting_cloud_build_to_your_github_repository) to connect
 Cloud Build to your GitHub repository.
 Make sure to replace `solutions-terraform-cloudbuild-gitops` with `cloud-monitoring-notification-delivery-integration-sample-code`.